pulp/pulpproject.org/_posts/2021-02-1-pulp-community-update.md

 ## Pulp Debian 2.8 & 2.9

-Some `APT` repositories store a repository root to store their release files.
+Some `APT` repositories store their release files in the repository root.
 The main feature of this release adds the capability to synchronize repositories using this alternative repository format.

 For a full look at this release, check out the [changelog](https://pulp-deb.readthedocs.io/en/latest/changes.html#id1).